alloyzeus/az-wall/README.md

 especially software architects, to model a service-oriented system, and then be able to generate the source code of that system, end-to-end.

+## What problem it attempts to solve?

+Bridging the gap between system modelling and working systems.

+TODO: elaborate

 ## AZML - AlloyZeus Modelling Language

 A quick and dirty peek into the language: